Kevin-Mould/Poker-Caculator/README.md

 If your chance to win is less than the pot odds, you FOLD.

 ## Remember
-Poker is not based on pure luck, it is a game of probabilities, there are a certain number of cards in the deck and a certain probability that outcomes will occur.
+"Poker is not based on pure luck, it is a game of probabilities, there are a certain number of cards in the deck and a certain probability that outcomes will occur.
 We should use this in our decision making process.

 Every decision in Poker is a mathematical gamble, we have to make sure that we only take the gamble when the odds are on in our favour.
-As long as we do this, in the long term we will always come out on top.
+As long as we do this, in the long term we will always come out on top" (Source and inspiration: http://www.pokerprofessor.com/university/how-to-win-at-poker/poker-math).